 - 3.1 The complaint will be automatically rejected if: - The complaint is not against one or more named member of Stroud District Council or any town or parish council within Stroud District; or - The complaint is against a current member of Stroud District Council or any town or Parish Council within Stroud District but the subject member was not acting in their capacity as a member of that council at the time of the alleged failure to comply with the Code.
-(The Monitoring Officer will consider all of the circumstances before reaching a conclusion as to the status of the member at the time of the alleged breach of the Code) - 3.1.1 Where a complaint is rejected on any of the above grounds, the Monitoring Officer will write to the complainant explaining why their complaint cannot be dealt with under this procedure. - 3.2 The Monitoring Officer may request further information from either the complainant, the subject member or any other persons the Monitoring Officer considers appropriate before reaching a decision. - 3.3 The Monitoring Officer will consider the complaint and, consult with the Council's Independent Person before reaching a decision9 (initial assessment) as to whether the complaint merits investigation, or another course of action.
-Where the complaint relates to a town or parish council member, the Monitoring
+(The Monitoring Officer will consider all of the circumstances before reaching a conclusion as to the status of the member at the time of the alleged breach of the Code) - 3.1.1 Where a complaint is rejected on any of the above grounds, the Monitoring Officer will write to the complainant explaining why their complaint cannot be dealt with under this procedure. - 3.2 The Monitoring Officer may request further information from either the complainant, the subject member or any other persons the Monitoring Officer considers appropriate before reaching a decision. - 3.3 Where a complaint is by an officer or a member which would be more appropriately be dealt with informally under the Local Resolution Procedure (LRP) To be drafted), the Monitoring Officer will refer the matter under that procedure and may, but will not have to, consult the Independent Person if necessary.